vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-11-welcome-to-my-new-site.md

 Well firstly, I confess I can't afford a personal domain yet, so that explains why I'm using Github pages (plus I really like the openness of Github/Open-source).

-I admit I'm terrible at UI design (& I'm sorry but I don't want to ever get into HTML/CSS), I just want a simple blog style site with a minimalist/utilitarian kinda feel, but I found Squarespace/Wix to be designed more for portfolios and businesses, I once had a Wordpress site, but I didn't enjoy it's editor.
+I admit I have no experience at UI design (& I'm sorry but I don't want to ever get into HTML/CSS), I just want a simple blog style site with a minimalist/utilitarian kinda feel, but I found Squarespace/Wix to be designed more for portfolios and businesses, I once had a Wordpress site, but I didn't enjoy it's editor.

 My plan is I will my make blog with Github Pages and one day I will make a portfolio/CV website on either Squarespace or Wix.